1. Make a Change

 • Exercise – Becoming active and exercising is a great way to relieve built-up stress, and it is also an effective way of releasing endorphins.

-• Outdoors – Try relaxing outdoors in the fresh air and warm sun – this is likely to improve your mood due to increased vitamin D levels.
+• Outdoors – Try relaxing outdoors in the fresh air and warm sun – this is likely to improve your mood as connecting with nature often is enjoyable and relaxing.

-• Music – Music can help your relax.
+• Music – Music can help you relax.
 Take time for yourself and listen to your favourite music.

 5. Triggers

-When giving up substance use it is important to know what triggers are associated with the behaviour – what people, places and things are usually present when you are taking the substance?
+When addressing substance abuse it is important to know what triggers are associated with the behaviour – what people, places and things are usually present when you are taking the substance?
 If these triggers are present, your brain often assumes that drug use will occur and makes biological shifts to prepare for it, which leads to increased cravings for the substance.
-Identifying what may trigger this response from your body is essential in assisting you to give up substance use, as avoiding these triggers can prevent a relapse.
+Identifying what may trigger this response from your body is essential in assisting you to give up substance use, as avoiding these triggers initially can make abstinence easier.

 • Avoid places where substance use is more prevalent – bars and clubs can be a hot spot for drug and alcohol use.
 Try to avoid such places so that you are not tempted.